 This chapter contains the salary regulations and regulates the supplements to the salary.

 3.1.
 Salary group classification

-Positions are classified into salary groups according to the nature of the work to be performed, either by using the classification criteria in the Collective Agreement, see 3.1.1.,or by using a classification system, see 3.1.2.
+Positions are classified into salary groups according to the nature of the work to be performed by using a classification system, see Article 3.1.1.